ToniaEtim/alx-system_engineering-devops/0x01-shell_permissions/README.md

-3. script that print all the groups the current user is part of
+3. changing of owner of the file